dusty-nv/jetson-containers/packages/llm/local_llm/README.md

 <a href="https://youtu.be/X-OXxPiUTuU" target="_blank"><img src="https://raw.githubusercontent.com/dusty-nv/jetson-containers/docs/docs/images/live_llava.gif"></a>

 The [`VideoQuery`](agents/video_query.py) agent processes an incoming camera or video feed on prompts in a closed loop with Llava.
-Navigate your browser to `https://<IP_ADDRESS>:8050` after launching it, and see this [demo walkthrough](https://www.youtube.com/watch?v=dRmAGGuupuE) video for pointers on using the web UI.
+Navigate your browser to `https://<IP_ADDRESS>:8050` after launching it, proceed past the [SSL warning](#enabling-httpsssl) and see this [demo walkthrough](https://www.youtube.com/watch?v=dRmAGGuupuE) video for pointers on using the web UI.

 ```bash
 ./run.sh $(./autotag local_llm) \